 To summarize this Kelty Salida 2 review, this is a perfect backpacking good value tent with a price and quality combination that can hardly be matched by any other tent in the market.

 Perhaps a bit small for 2 people (but in fact bigger than others, see the table above), and perhaps a bit too heavy if used as a solo tent.
 But this is a quality product which will keep you dry when needed.
 I would not hesitate to use this tent in any environment.
+They have launched recently their Late Start series which might replace their Salida tents.

 If you find this text useful, please share it with others.
 Thank you for reading.
 I shall be happy to have some comment from you in the box below.
 If you want to read more about 2-person tents you may find many of them in my another review.
 See also a new 2017 tent by Kelty, the Horizon 2 tent.